-Day 7-8, March 22 and 23: Tingtibi
+Day 8, November 14: Tingtibi

-We'll spend two full days birding the Tingtibi area.
-Here we have a chance to find Lesser and Greater Rufousheaded, Grey-throated, and Black-throated Parrotbill, Collared Falconet, White-hooded Babbler, Red-faced Liocichla, Blue-winged, Laughingthrush, Common Green Magpie, Pallas's Fish Eagle, and Himalayan Cutia.
+Today we bird the rich forests and riparian zones of the Tingtibi area.
+Here we have a chance to find Lesser and Greater Rufous-headed, Grey-throated, and Black-throated Parrotbill, Collared Falconet, White-hooded Babbler, Red-faced Liocichla, Blue-winged, Laughingthrush, Common Green Magpie, Pallas's Fish Eagle, and Himalayan Cutia.
 In addition to the bird life, we will be in the range of the Golden Langur, a beautiful and rare near-endemic primate of Bhutan.